-Approximately \$207 million in capital projects are anticipated over the five-year period 2023-2027.
-For this five-year period, the largest single year of capital outlay will be fiscal year 2023 followed by fiscal year 2024.
-2023 projects include the design of the new Public Works Facility, David Hoekel Parkway Phase 2D construction, Wentzville Parkway South - Phase 2 construction, water extensions, and lift station replacements.
-The fiscal year 2024 includes stormwater projects, construction of the new Highway Z widening improvements, Route N Phase 2B, downtown revitalization, construction of a two-million-gallon storage tank with water main improvements, a wet weather storage basin, and the lift station replacements.
+Approximately \$215 million in capital projects are anticipated over the five-year period 2024-2028.
+For this five-year period, the largest single year of capital outlay will be fiscal year 2024 followed by fiscal year 2025.
+2024 projects include in-house solid waste collection services, the renovation of Green Lantern, the completion of the Public Works Facility, David Hoekel Parkway Phase 3 pre-construction, Peine Road safety improvements, Great Oaks Boulevard extension, Highway 61 Outer Road - Phase 2A, construction of a two-million-gallon water storage tank, waterline extensions, and lift station replacements.
+The fiscal year 2025 includes Highway Z widening improvements, David Hoekel Parkway Phase 3 construction, downtown revitalization, Mexico Road safety improvements, Heartland Park trail extensions, renovations to Fireman's Park, and the lift station replacements.
 The other variances year-to-year are due to a number of large transportation projects which includes yearly street and sidewalk maintenance and enhancements committed to downtown. waterline extension and replacement projects.